 Pandemic Positives: Leveraging Partnerships While Transitioning to Remote Legal Services

 As part of our Pandemic Positives Speaker Series, on February 17 from 1–2 p.m.
-MST, IAALS will host a webinar featuring Jonathan Pyle of Philadelphia Legal Assistance and Leanne Yoder of the Arizona Superior Court in Pima County, who will discuss how their respective organizations worked with others both internally and externally to alleviate many obstacles that come with reform.
+MST, IAALS hosted a webinar featuring Jonathan Pyle of Philadelphia Legal Assistance and Leanne Yoder of the Arizona Superior Court in Pima County, who discussed how their respective organizations worked with others both internally and externally to alleviate many obstacles that come with reform.
+Video of the event is available below.
+A recap of the event is available here.

 Jonathan Pyle is the Contract Performance Officer at Philadelphia Legal Assistance (PLA), where he is responsible for compliance, reporting, and implementing new uses of technology to analyze, streamline, and expand service delivery.
 Before joining PLA, he practiced law in the areas of class action defense and government investigations, and served as vice-president of a management consulting company.